 The Bottom Line

-Small Business Saturday may look a bit different this year, but by getting your online store ready, you’ll be prepared to make sales and keep your customers safe.
-Here is the complete checklist for how to get your eCommerce site ready for Small Business Saturday:
+The holidays may look a bit different this year, but by getting your online store ready, you’ll be prepared to make sales and keep your customers safe.
+Here is the complete checklist for how to get your eCommerce site ready for the holiday season:

 ☑️ Edit Site Homepage